lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 If the nonce request was successful, the EST server MUST respond to a GET request with a code 2.05 and to a POST request with code 2.04 and the nonce response message content MUST be encoded as CBOR object, see {{CBOR}}.
-The EST server MUST NOT respond with a code 2.05 or code 2.04 if it does not return a nonce.
+The code 2.05 or code 2.04 MUST also be used if the nonce is an zero-length byte string.

 In the event of a possible error, the EST server MUST respond with a code 4.00 (Bad Request) and MUST omit the nonce response message content.
 If the